simple-login/documentation/docs/getting-started/delete-alias.md

 ## Delete an alias

-We recommend **against** deleting an alias as this operation isn't reversible, meaning a deleted alias **can't be restored**.
-In fact, to avoid a deleted alias from being reused by another user, a deleted alias is moved to a global "trash" and SimpleLogin make sure no one can reuse a deleted alias.

-Exception is made for aliases created with your domain or subdomain: in this case, you can **recreate** an alias.
-Please note that this isn't the same as **restoring** an alias as all records like contacts, settings, etc associated with an alias are deleted when the alias is deleted.

-Instead of deleting an alias, we suggest either disable the alias or [block some of its senders](block-sender.md).
+We recommend **against** deleting an alias and suggest either disable the alias or [block some of its senders](block-sender.md).

 If you really want to delete an alias, you can click on "More" button, then "Delete" button.

 ![](delete-alias/delete-alias.png)

+When an alias is deleted, depending on your setting, it's either:

+- immediately put into a global trash and we make sure that it can't be reused.
+All historic information on the alias (the account that creates the alias, alias contacts, etc) are deleted to respect your privacy.

+- moved to the global trash after 30 days.
+In the meantime, you can restore it.
+This is the default option.

+The above applies to all aliases created with SimpleLogin domains.

+For aliases created with your own domain or provided SimpleLogin subdomains, you can always **recreate** them.
+Please note that this isn't the same as **restoring** an alias as all records like contacts, settings, etc associated with an alias are deleted when the alias is deleted.

 ## Recreate a deleted alias